chanderlud/sea-codec/README.md

-# SEA - Simple Embedded Audio Codec
+# SEA - Simple Embedded Audio Codec - WIP

 This is a low complexity, lossy audio codec for embedded devices, inspired by the QOA codec.